Bratela/mongodb_manual/README.md

-# MongoDB manual
+# MongoDB manual for macOS X.
-MongoDB manual installation an running .
+### MongoDB manual installation an running .

 Installation Overview
 There are two primary ways to install MongoDB on a Mac.